Seasonal Re-post from Unit Three: She is Winter

 Her lips are pursed and still.
 Were she to part them and speak

-I would hear birdsong as fifes capriccio, harp notes with fresh drops on petals, and chimes under springwater: words only remind us.
+I would hear fifes capriccio as birdsong, harp notes as fresh drops on petals, and chimes as springwater over stones: words only remind us.

 She stirs, but does not waken.
 She needs–we need–her rest and vivid dreams.

 She is a wonder.

 She is a force and a season; she is Winter: